 Missing out on billions in federal funding

-As the ACA was written, it called for Medicaid expansion in every state for residents with incomes up to 133 percent of poverty.
+As the ACA was written, it called for Medicaid expansion in every state for residents with incomes up to 133 percent of poverty (plus a 5 percent income disregard, bringing the effective eligibility threshold to 138 percent of the poverty level).
 But in 2012, the Supreme Court ruled that states could not be penalized for opting out of expansion, and Mississippi is one of 19 states that has not yet moved forward with Medicaid expansion.

 In states that expand Medicaid, the federal government pays the full cost of expansion through 2016.
 After that, the state gradually starts to pay a share of the expansion cost, but the federal government will always pay at least 90 percent.
 As a result, states that reject Medicaid expansion are leaving billions of dollars on the table.